-As of December 31,
+As of Dece mber 31,

-2020 2019
+2021 2020

 Common stock premium \$75,600 \$75,600

 Employee stock options 4,492 4,492

-Changes in ownership interests in subsidiaries 587

-Total \$80,092 \$80,679
+Total \$80,092 \$80,092

 According to the Company Act, the capital surplus shall not be used except for offset the deficit of the company.
 When a company incurs no loss, it may distribute the capital surplus related to the income derived from the issuance of new shares at a premium or income from endowments received by the Company.
 The distribution could be made in cash or in the form of dividend shares to its shareholders in proportion to the number of shares being held by each of them.